sidekiq/sidekiq/README.md

 **Please do not directly email any Sidekiq committers with questions or problems.**  A community is best served when discussions are held in public.

 If you have a problem, please review the [FAQ](https://github.com/mperham/sidekiq/wiki/FAQ) and [Troubleshooting](https://github.com/mperham/sidekiq/wiki/Problems-and-Troubleshooting) wiki pages.
 Searching the issues for your problem is also a good idea.
 If that doesn't help, feel free to email the Sidekiq mailing list, chat in Gitter, or open a new issue.
-The mailing list is the preferred place to ask questions on usage.
+StackOverflow or Reddit is the preferred place to ask questions on usage.
 If you are encountering what you think is a bug, please open an issue.

 Thanks
 -----------------

 Sidekiq stays fast by using the [JProfiler java profiler](http://www.ej-technologies.com/products/jprofiler/overview.html) to find and fix performance problems on JRuby.
-Unfortunately MRI does not have good profile tooling.
+Unfortunately MRI does not have good multithreaded profiling tools.

 License